Samuel Rinnah Van Sant: Early life

-Van Sant was born in Rock Island, Illinois, to John Wesley Van Sant and Lydia Van Sant (née Anderson).
+Of Dutch extraction, Van Sant was born in Rock Island, Illinois, to John Wesley Van Sant and Lydia Van Sant (née Anderson).
 His family had a long history in the shipbuilding industry and his father worked with building and repairing steamboats on the Mississippi River.
 Van Sant attended school in Rock Island.
 When the American Civil War began, he attempted to enlist but was rejected as too young.
 After getting written permission from his father, Van Sant was accepted and served with the 9th Regiment Illinois Volunteer Cavalry for three years before being mustered out.

 After the war, Van Sant took business classes in Hudson, New York, and briefly attended Knox College in Illinois before leaving school due to a lack of money.
 He worked with his father in the shipbuilding trade and helped develop specialized raft boats for moving lumber along the river.
 In 1883, he relocated to Winona, Minnesota.